Guide: Application for Canadian Citizenship: Adults - Subsection 5(1) CIT 0002

 - Notice to appear for a hearing with a citizenship officer or a citizenship judge

-If you meet all the requirements for citizenship up until this point, our office will notify you in writing of the time and location of your citizenship ceremony.
+If you meet all the requirements for citizenship, the IRCC office notifies you of the time and place of your citizenship ceremony.

 For more information